Getting Started

 ammended_well_output_filename=amended_well_output_filename)

-If you save the above code to a file called my_backtrack_script.py
+If you save the above code to a file called my_backtrack_script.py then you can run it as:

 python my_backtrack_script.py